 There's no bigger bowl game fan than our father.
 He loved that student athletes had a chance to finish their college career with a bowl game and it was important to him that college football programming was here in this stadium.

 - Dan Hunt, Hunt Sports LLC

 NCAA Division I Football Championship (FCS)

 Champions are made in Frisco.
 It’s not hyperbole.
 The NCAA Division I Football Championship Subdivision (FCS) is one of Frisco’s highly anticipated and eagerly attended games.

 Toyota Stadium is home to the best championship memories in college football, let alone filled with the loud and loyal alumni and fans who circle the date on their calendar to make the trip to Frisco.
-While the defending FCS Champion is North Dakota State University, the Bison are joined by these teams who have also hoisted the trophy in the 12 years Frisco has hosted: Sam Houston State University, James Madison University, and Eastern Washington University.
+The defending FCS Champion, South Dakota State Jackrabbits, are joined by these teams who have also hoisted the trophy in the 13 years Frisco has hosted: North Dakota State, Sam Houston State University, James Madison University, and Eastern Washington University.

 “We make a point to buy tickets whether our team is playing or not,” says Frisco resident and longtime North Dakota State University fan, Ann Anderson.
 “How often do you get the chance to go to a national championship football game in your own town?
-Even if you don’t know the teams that are playing just to go is fun because the teams leave it all on the field.
 The fans are great, the band, the cheerleaders, and the entire experience is really amazing.”

 Play and Stay in Frisco

 Clearly, Frisco is the place to be for football fans across the country to bring the season to a close in style.
 Come for the football.
-As the City That Plays, stay a while to experience all of Frisco’s offerings from wining and dining, events, and entertainment, shopping, and accommodations.
+Stay a while in The City That Plays to experience all of Frisco’s offerings from wining and dining, events, and entertainment, shopping, and accommodations.
 For updates on these games, sign up for our e-newsletter.